In this story we tell you all important things you need to know about silk and more.

-- If you can wash the garment with water or not depends on the type of silk fabric and garment.
+- Whether you can wash the garment with water or not depends on the type of silk fabric and garment.
 Sometimes the laundry advice says, “dry clean only”.
 Then it’s best to submit the garment to a (environmentally friendly certified) dry cleaner.

 - We recommend washing in the washing machine.
-If you have a modern washing machine, it’s gentler for the garment to wash it with the silk program than using hand wash.
+If you have a modern washing machine, it’s gentler for the garment to wash it with the silk program compared with using hand wash.
 After washing, much of the excess water is gone and you can hang the garment directly on a hanger to dry.

 - Always wash colors separately.

 - Use a laundry bag to protect the garment.

 - Hang the garment on a hanger to dry.

 - Ironing can be done with high heat and steam, while having a cotton cloth in between the iron and the silk garment.